+Our goal is to make obtaining a college degree within reach by supporting you with financial aid and scholarships programs.
 Texas Tech relies on a variety of financial aid sources to increase the university's affordability.
 This may include scholarships, grants, student employment, student loans, and waivers.
+As a student, please know that you and your family have a dedicated financial aid advisor who can assist you with this process.

 To provide relief to millions of students and colleges facing challenges and barriers resulting from the ongoing national emergency, The Department of Education is waiving verification of most Free Application for Federal Student Aid/Institutional Student Information Record (FAFSA®/ISIR) information, except for Identity/Statement of Educational Purpose and High School Completion Status under Verification Tracking Groups V4 and V5.
 This waiver begins July 13, 2021, and applies for the remainder of the 2021-2022 FAFSA processing and verification cycle.
 However, this does not exempt institutions from reviewing all documents for conflicting information concerning a student's eligibility.
 All pending/previously received documents are required to be reviewed.
 V4, V5, 400/401 and conflicting information all need to be reviewed and resolved and were not waived.